Updated: Updated: Transformation

 The clutch takes the friction

 Despite it being a tough, and highly valuable, job, being the organizational clutch may not make you universally appreciated.
-As you operate in between two speeds, you’ll be viewed by the “1st gear” organization as an iconoclast: you’ll be charged with not following existing processes, being a naysayer, disturbing the collegial work environment, and causing trouble of all sorts.
-The “2nd gear” organization you are building will complain that things aren’t moving as quickly as you made them believe, and while they appreciate their MacBooks, they still have to use a virtual Windows desktop to shell into production servers.
-Meanwhile, they won’t see most of the work you are doing in the background.
+As you operate in between two speeds, you’ll be viewed by the “1st gear” organization as an iconoclast: you’ll be charged with not following existing processes, being a naysayer, disturbing the collegial work environment, and causing all sorts of other trouble.
+The “2nd gear” organization you are building will complain that things aren’t moving as quickly as you promised, and while they appreciate their MacBooks, they still have to use a virtual Windows desktop to shell into production servers.
+Meanwhile, they won’t see most of the work you are doing in the background to reduce friction.

 The clutch taking the friction also makes us wonder about so-called two-speed architectures.
-Having an organization run at two speeds for a long time will cause constant friction in the clutch and ultimately wear it out.
+Having an organization run at two speeds for a long time will cause constant friction in the clutch and wear it out.
 The clutch is made for shifting gears, not for staying between gears for a long time.
 The same is true for organizations: two-speed architectures are meant as a time-limited transition state while shifting gears, not as a permanent state.

 Supporting the clutch